Alan Brain

 - Documentary -

-A snippet from a documentary I edited about a new Peruvian law that punishes raped women who opt to undergo an abortion.
+A snippet from a documentary about a new Peruvian law that punishes raped women who opt to undergo an abortion.
+I produced and edited this documentary.

 - Narrative -